mohamedboubaker/GPS-Tracker/README.md

 The objective of this project is to deliever a GPS tracking system that can be used to track a vehicule.
 The system includes a device that periodically sends its position and speed data to a remote server.
 The data is stored on the server where it can be accessed through a browser for visualization.

 The scope of the project is more focoused on the embedded side.
-In other words, the developement of the server and visualization platform is not very mature.
+In other words, the developement of the server and visualization platform is not mature.
 However, the PCB and the firmware have been developed thouroughly.
 Below is a picture of the manufactured device PCB.

 ![](https://github.com/mohamedboubaker/GPS-Tracker/blob/main/Media/PCB.JPG)
 *Figure 1.
 Manufactured PCB*

-The idea is basically a microcontroller, STM32F030, that periodically sends AT commands via UART to the SIM808 GPS/GPRS module to get GPS data and then sends these data to a Mosquitto MQTT server hosted on an AWS EC2.
-This data gets also encrypted with AES-128 in Electronic Code Book (ECB) mode before being sent to the server.
-AES algorithm was implemented from scratch for learning purposes.
-(Note: In a production application, it's better to use a known AES implementations.
-Example: WolfSSL)

-The power input of the circuit is regulated using a DC-DC down converter Texas Instruments TPS5430DDA with input voltage ranging from 5.5V to 36V
+This documentation describes all the steps and ideas behind the realisation of this project.
+- Designing a circuit and a PCB.
+- Manufacturing the PCB.
+- Developing firmware for the PCB.
+- Configuring a server to receive and store the GPS data.

 #### Table of Contents
 - [1.
 Project overview](#1-Project-overview)